Apple pulls app used to track Hong Kong police after China paper's criticism

-SAN FRANCISCO/HONG KONG (Reuters) - Apple Inc (AAPL.O) has removed an app that helped Hong Kong protesters track police movements, saying it was used to ambush law enforcement, following sharp criticism of the U.S. tech giant by a Chinese state newspaper for allowing the software.
+SAN FRANCISCO/HONG KONG (Reuters) - Apple Inc has removed an app that helped Hong Kong protesters track police movements, saying it was used to ambush law enforcement, following sharp criticism of the U.S. tech giant by a Chinese state newspaper for allowing the software.

 The decision to bar the HKmap.live app, which crowdsources the locations of both police and protesters, from its App Store plunges Apple into the increasingly fraught political tension between China and the protesters that has also ensnared other U.S. and Hong Kong businesses.